 As physical therapists, we were trained to be problem solvers.
 So every time we see a patient (or random stranger in the mall), our P.T. brains turn on instantly.
 They don’t even have to tell us anything, but from the moment they walk past us, we come up with educated P.T. diagnoses of what the patient may have.

-All accredited Physical Therapy schools teach aspiring students how to do an Evaluation, Assessment, and Treatment Planning.
+All accredited Physical Therapy schools teach aspiring clinicians how to do an Evaluation, Assessment, and Treatment Planning.
 This is skillfully documented on our widely used S.O.A.P. note form (Subjective, Objective, Assessment, Plan).
 This format allows us to consolidate our findings to develop the best treatment plan for our patients.

 Evaluation (S-O) is where we gather pertinent information to help the patients with complaints and difficulties.
 It consists of a comprehensive interview and physical examination process.